 - 127. When the OfS receives a provider's access and participation plan and supporting documents, it will be considered against all the relevant requirements and expectations set out in this and other published guidance and in relevant legislation.
 Part C of this guidance sets out the matters to which the OfS will have regard in exercising its discretion over whether to approve a plan. - 128.
 A provider needs to be available over the period in which its plan is being assessed to provide further information to the OfS as required.
 The OfS may reprioritise or suspend its assessment of a plan where there are delays in the provision of information by a provider. - 129.
 A provider will be given the opportunity to make amendments to its plan or provide further evidence.
+Following initial submission, providers will normally be allowed up to two opportunities to make amendments and resubmit their plan.
+If, after two re-submissions, a provider's plan has still not met the requirements of an approvable plan, the Director for Fair Access and Participation may indicate that they may be minded to refuse to approve the plan.
+Information about what a provider should do in this situation can be found in paragraphs 144 to 146.
 A provider should ensure that the appropriate staff, with sufficient levels of authority (or delegated authority), are available until it has an approved plan. - 130.
 The OfS will then decide whether to approve a provider's plan.